Build & Run

 Export

 Click Export JSON in the toolbar to download the workflow as a JSON file.
-The file uses Zephyr's native format and is named after your workflow.
+The file uses The AI Platform's native format and is named after your workflow.

 Import